The fifth Sustainable Development Goal for the United Nations and its members is Gender Equality.

-There is no place for gender violence within such an attitude.
-The challenge therefore is not one of assaulting communities with facts and figures about the benefits of equality and better gender relations; it lies in helping both men and women to evolve their perceptions to a point where they can cherish both genders and realise that understanding and partnership is more effective than continuing ignorance and brutality in the long term.
+Our primary aim is to establish gender respect: to honour the strength, richness and nobility that is inherent to both genders; responsible partnerships.
+There is no value in assaulting communities with facts and figures about the benefits of equality and better gender relations.
+Our core work is help men and women to pause, update perceptions to a point where both genders are cherished; realising that understanding and partnership is more effective than continuing ignorance and brutality in the long term.

 As one example: In 2006, NGOs in Kisii in Western Kenya, with Feminenza’s assistance, conducted a programme in certain villages to cause men to review all of the tasks undertaken within the daily activities of their villages, and to identify (for each task) whether it was men or women who had been required historically to undertake those tasks.
 At the end of the process the men realised that the women carried a much greater burden; they responded by agreeing to handle more of the farming burden, and taking seriously for the first time the need for a well in the village, to ease the load of the women.
 There was a direct reduction in rape, violence in the home, alcohol abuse and juvenile delinquency following these sessions.